 - Phone call

-- Email — this can even be directly from the show floor if you are using interactive technology
+- Email — this can be done directly from the show floor if you are using interactive technology.

-- Mail follow-up packets — include a thank you letter, catalog, informational brochures, special offers and maybe even a company branded give-away (people love freebies).
+- Direct mail including follow-up packets — include a thank you letter, catalog, informational brochures, special offers and maybe even a company branded give-away (people love freebies).
 Have these prepared before the show to get them out quickly after.

-- Schedule appointments directly from the show floor.
+- Best case is to schedule appointments directly from the show floor.

-Keep in mind that the follow-up process starts on the show floor with making sure the leads are organized and qualified correctly.
-Having the booth staffers make good notes on what the lead was interested in, buying timeline, and purchasing credentials will help identify leads as hot or cold.
-Using a score card is also a good way to make sure they are being qualified correctly.
+Keep in mind that the follow-up process starts on the show floor by qualifying your prospects properly and organizing their information immediately.
+Having the staff keep good notes on what the lead was interested in, buying timeline, and purchasing credentials will help identify leads as hot or cold.
+Using a score card is also an effective way to make sure they are being qualified correctly.
 Hot leads need to be followed up on immediately, within 48 hours of the show.
 Again, CRM software can help prepare a lead to go through the sales funnel quickly and efficiently.

 Lead Follow-up Timeline